localstack/docs/content/en/user-guide/aws/mediastore/index.md

 ### Download an asset

-In order to fetch the file back from the container, use the `get-object` method.
+To retrieve the file from the container, utilize the [`GetObject`](https://docs.aws.amazon.com/mediastore/latest/apireference/API_GetObject.html) API.
-We specify the endpoint, path to download, and the output file (`/tmp/out.txt`), and the file is available at the output path.
+In this process, you need to specify the endpoint, the path for downloading the file, and the location where the output file, such as `/tmp/out.txt`, will be stored.
+The downloaded file will then be accessible at the specified output path.
+Run the following command to download the file:

 {{< command >}}
 $ awslocal mediastore-data get-object \